sonic-net/SONiC/doc/mpls/MPLS_hld.md

 For MPLS, NeighOrch has been extended to send create/remove SAI requests for MPLS NextHop objects (ie, NextHop objects that include non-empty LabelStack information) when associated Neighbor objects are created/removed.
 This MPLS NextHop behavior parallels the existing IPv4/IPv6 NextHop behavior in NeighOrch.
 ###### Functions
-Existing functions from NeighOrch are updated to include NextHopKey parameter instead of IpAddress and visibility was raised to public for RouteOrch accessbility.
+Existing functions from NeighOrch are updated to include NextHopKey parameter instead of IpAddress and visibility is raised to public for RouteOrch accessibility.
 ```
     bool hasNextHop(const NextHopKey&);
     bool addNextHop(const NextHopKey&);